 Roll from the bottom up, use bamboo matt to seal, cut into 6 or 8 pieces

 Rainbow Roll Instructions are the same as California Roll.
 Just place your choice of fish and vegetable on top of a roll.

 Ingredients: • Momokawa Organic Jynmai Ginjo Sake 3oz. (available at Whole Foods or BevMo.) • Agave nectar 1oz. • Lime Juice 1oz. • Sparkling Water 3oz. • Shiso leaf 1 • Mint leaf 2 • Ice

 In a shaker, muddle shiso and mint leaf with Agave nectar and lime juice .
 (Alternatively, you can mix in a glass pitcher.)

 Add sake and ice and shake it well.
 Strain into a glass filled with ice followed by sparkling water.

-Your best bet in finding so called sushi grade fresh fish is to ask your fish seller if it's suitable for raw consumption.
-It takes years to acquire the skill to be able tell if you can eat a fish just by looking at it.
-Generally speaking, you need to look for firm, shinny skin tone.
+Your best bet in finding so-called sushi-grade fresh fish is to ask your fish seller if it's suitable for raw consumption.
+It takes years to acquire the skill to be able to tell if you can eat a fish just by looking at it.
+Generally speaking, you need to look for a firm, shiny skin tone.

 Monterey Fish Market